digipolisantwerp/antwerp-ui_react/packages/form/Readme.md

     onChange={(value) => console.log('textfield value is:', value)} />
 ```

-The prop `autocomplete` can be used to disable the prefill that some browsers show
+The prop `autoComplete` can be used to disable the prefill that some browsers show
 ```
 const TextField = require('./src').TextField;